 Partners should implement their connectors as described in this guide, according to Adobe Experience Manager as a Cloud Service best practices.
 In general, code can be adapted from AEM 6.x, but some patterns may require redesign in order to adhere to AEM as a Cloud Service’s cloud native implementation requirements.

-Partners will need an AEM as a Cloud Service sandbox environment, which can be provisioned through the Experience Cloud Exchange team: see Adobe Experience Manager: Sandbox Info for more info.
+Partners will need an AEM as a Cloud Service sandbox environment, which can be provisioned through the Experience Cloud Exchange support team.
 If you have previously been provisioned access to an on-premise version of AEM (v6.x), send us a request via Support to get access.

 The development workflow will involve iterations of:

 - modifying the connector code using a maven project with local SDK development which should be built with the most recent AEM Project Archetype.
 A recommended maven directory structure is described later in this document.

 - local environment validation that the connector works as expected.

 - occasional deployment via Cloud Manager into an AEM as a Cloud Service development sandbox environment, validating in that cloud environment that the connector works as expected.

 It is important that partners write custom functional tests that are executed during staging/production deployments, which can be exercised in sandbox stage and production environments that partners can self-provision via Cloud Manager.
 Learn how to manage environments and write tests at the respective documentation links:

 - When the connector has been validated to work both locally and in the sandbox Cloud environment, mark down the git tag, which can be found in the Cloud Manager production pipeline’s build details screen.

 - While in the future it may be possible to download an Adobe-signed connector artifact directly from Cloud Manager, today partners are required to build the artifact locally on a partner engineer’s computer.